-The DBS Multiplier Account offer the potential to earn up to 3.80% p.a. on your saving, which is over 35x more than interest rates offered by basic savings account, if you credit your income and meet all the account criteria.
+The DBS Multiplier Account offer the potential to earn up to 3% p.a. on your savings, if you credit your income and meet all the account criteria.

 Grow your savings with higher interest rates on your DBS Multiplier Account through one of the three options offered.